Douma chemical attack: OPCW investigation

 On 10 April, the Syrian and Russian governments invited the Organisation for the Prohibition of Chemical Weapons to send a team to investigate the attacks.
 When the investigators arrived in Damascus on 14 April, their access to the site was blocked by Russia and Syria who cited security concerns.

 On 17 April, the OPCW was promised access to the site, but had not entered Douma and was unable to carry out the inspection because a large crowd gathered at one site, while their reconnaissance teams came under fire at the other site.
 According to the OPCW director, "On arrival at site one, a large crowd gathered and the advice provided by the UNDSS was that the reconnaissance team should withdraw," and "at site two, the team came under small arms fire and an explosive was detonated.
 The reconnaissance team returned to Damascus."
 The OPCW statement did not lay blame on any party for the incident.
-The United States believed the Syrian government is stalling the OPCW to give itself time to remove evidence.
+The United States believed the Syrian government was stalling the OPCW to give itself time to remove evidence.

 On 19 April, the OPCW still was unable to access the sites.
 According to a US State Department spokeswoman, there was "credible information" that "Russian officials are working with the Syrian regime to deny and to delay these inspectors from gaining access to Douma," and "to sanitize the locations of the suspected attacks and remove incriminating evidence of chemical weapons use."

 OPCW inspectors visited the site and collected samples on 21 April and 25 April 2018.
 The organization said that it would submit to its member states a report "based on analysis of the sample results, as well other information and materials collected by the team."

 At the warehouse and the facility suspected by the authorities of the Syrian Arab Republic of producing chemical weapons in Douma, information was gathered to assess whether these facilities were associated with the production of chemical weapons or toxic chemicals that could be used as weapons.
 From the information gathered during the two on-site visits to these locations, there was no indication of either facility being involved in the production of chemical warfare agents or toxic chemicals for use as weapons.
-During the visit to Location 2 (cylinder on the roof), Syrian Arab Republic representatives did not provide the access requested by the FFM team to some apartments within the building, which were closed at the time.
+During the visit to Location 2 (cylinder on the roof), Syrian Arab Republic representatives did not provide the access requested by the OPCW Fact-Finding Mission (FFM) team to some apartments within the building, which were closed at the time.
 The Syrian Arab Republic representatives stated that they did not have the authority to force entry into the locked apartments.